"The more active an attitude [people] take

 in regard to the exploration of [social issues]

 of reality and, in spelling out those [issues],

 only human individuals do so."

 Anthony Giddens, 1979, Central Problems in Social Theory

-I ground my analyses in critical, systemic theories, which assume the socio-historicity of stratified systems and emphasize foundational, structural and intersectional aspects.
-My research highlights how inequitable structures shape the interests of actors and social institutions, yet underscores that ultimately such systems are built, preserved, and transformed through everyday acts of human agency.
-By stressing this recursive relationship – between culture and structure– I am able to not only explicate mechanisms that maintain white supremacy over time, but also spaces of creative reproduction and resistance.
+My scholarship joins cultural, social-psychological, and philosophical work with critical, materialist theories that emphasize the socio-historicity of racially stratified systems and the foundational, structural, and intersectional elements that shape them.
+In my work, I elevate how inequitable systems shape deep, enduring, institutionalized structures, but underscore that such systems are ultimately built, preserved, and transformed through everyday acts of human agency.
+Across three lines, my research stresses this recursive relationship – between culture and structure– to explicate not only durable mechanisms that reproduce race over time, but also spaces of creative reproduction and resistance.

-Despite the certain influence of historical dynamics, racial wealth gap research has been dominated by quantitative studies of contemporary-era data, which mediate the current wealth gap through class indicators, or behaviorally oriented variables like propensity to save.
-Drawing on a qualitative, multigenerational design, my research in this line tests assumptions embedded in these approaches.
+Despite the undeniable influence of historical dynamics, racial wealth gap research has been dominated by quantitative studies of contemporary-era data.
+Most mediate the current wealth gap through class indicators, or behaviorally-oriented variables, like propensity to save.
+My unique qualitative, multigenerational data – which chronicle the literal, cultural, and social assets transferred and lost in families from the seventeenth, eighteenth, and nineteenth centuries to today – challenge assumptions embedded in these approaches.